prathyvsh/Illustrated-Primers/README.md

 ![Cover of Visual Complex Functions](http://www.mathe.tu-freiberg.de/files/personal/10/vcf3.png)

 This book provides a systematic introduction to functions of one complex variable.
 It uses [phase potraits](https://wikipedia.org/phase_portrait) to visualize functions as images on their domains.
 The book requires no prerequisites except some basic knowledge of real calculus and plane geometry.
 It is self-contained and covers all the main topics usually treated in a first course on complex analysis.
 With separate chapters on various construction principles, conformal mappings and Riemann surfaces it goes somewhat beyond a standard programme and leads the reader to more advanced themes.

+## Books under consideration
+A Visual Introduction to Differential Forms and Calculus on Manifolds - J.P.
+Fortney